Mirror Symmetry for Closed, Open, and Unoriented Gromov-Witten Invariants: Introduction

 \section{Introduction}

 Gromov-Witten invariants of projective varieties are counts of curves that are conjectured (and known in some cases) to possess a rich structure.
-The original mirror prediction of~\cite{CdGP} for the genus~0 GW-invariants of a quintic threefold has since been verified and shown to be a special case of mirror formulas satisfied by the genus~0 one-point GW-invariants of complete intersections; see \cite{Gi1}, \cite{Gi2}, and~\cite{LLY}.
-More recently, mirror formulas for two-point genus~0 GW-invariants of projective hypersurfaces in the setting of~\cite{Gi1} were obtained in~\cite{bcov0}.
-We begin this paper by extending the approach of~\cite{bcov0} to Fano and Calabi-Yau projective complete intersections; similar results, but in the setting of~[LLY], are obtained in~\cite{C}.
-Unlike~\cite{bcov0}, we give a complete description of the (equivariant) structure coefficients in both cases and obtain relations between them.
-The mirror formulas and relations of Sections~\ref{equivmainthm_sec} and~\ref{pfs_sec} are used in Sections~\ref{annulus_sec} and~\ref{klein_sec} to confirm the mirror symmetry predictions of Walcher~\cite{W1} concerning the annulus and Klein bottle invariants of Calabi-Yau complete intersection threefolds in the presence of an anti-holomorphic involution.
+In \cite{Gi96}, \cite{Gi99}, and~\cite{LLY}, the original mirror prediction of~\cite{CdGP} for the genus~0 GW-invariants of a quintic threefold is verified and shown to be a special case of mirror formulas satisfied by the genus~0 one-point GW-invariants of complete intersections.
+In \cite{BeK}, \cite{bcov0}, \cite{C}, and~\cite{GhT}, these results are used to obtain mirror formulas for two-point genus~0 GW-invariants of projective hypersurfaces.
+We begin this paper by extending the approach of~\cite{bcov0} to Fano and Calabi-Yau projective complete intersections, give a complete description of the (equivariant) structure coefficients in both cases, and obtain relations between them.
+The mirror formulas and relations of Sections~\ref{equivmainthm_sec} and~\ref{pfs_sec} are used in Sections~\ref{annulus_sec} and~\ref{klein_sec} to confirm the mirror symmetry predictions of Walcher~\cite{W1} concerning the annulus and Klein bottle invariants of Calabi-Yau complete intersection threefolds in the presence of an anti-holomorphic involution; these are the main results of this paper.
 Unlike proofs of mirror symmetry in other settings (such as in \cite{Po}, \cite{PSW}, and~\cite{bcov1}), our arguments do not rely on a priori knowledge that the final answers are independent of the toric weights (i.e.~are purely non-equivariant).

 Throughout this paper, $\a=(a_1,a_2,\ldots,a_l)$ denotes a tuple of positive integers and $X_{\a}\subset\Pn$, a smooth complete intersection of multi-degree~$\a$; for example, $X_{\eset}=\Pn$.
 Let

 We consider only the Fano cases, $\nu_{\a}\!>\!0$, and the Calabi-Yau cases, $\nu_{\a}\!=0$.
 All cohomology groups in this paper are with rational coefficients unless specified otherwise.
 Let $\nH\in\!H^2(\Pn)$ denote the hyperplane class.